 “He has shown you, O mortal, what is good.
 And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God” (Micah 6:8).

 Micah instructs us to walk humbly as the Lord requires.
 It is only through humility that we can submit ourselves to a righteous God who provides us guidance.
 Humbly submitting to His counsel and reproof, we begin to see His will, which will lead us as we work on building community.
 In our schools and classrooms it would be beneficial to pursue humility at all times, serving others rather than ourselves.

 Seek Mutual Benefit

 “Let us therefore make every effort to do what leads to peace and to mutual edification” (Romans 14:19).

 Living amidst people, seeking one’s own benefit comes easy.
-Even within educational institutions, contrary to Christ’s counsel, some of us are quick to further our cause even at the cost of others.
-The result of such choices can lead to nothing beside disharmony, distorting our purpose.
+Even within educational institutions, some of us are quick to further our cause even at the cost of others.
+Such choices lead to disharmony, distorting our purpose.
 Working together benefits everyone involved and also moves us toward our purpose.

 God didn’t intend eternity without community.
-Therefore, just as Christians are called to build community, so must Christian educational institutions.
+Therefore, just as Christians are called to build community, so are Christian educational institutions.
 As Adventist educators, may we seek to build each other up.